Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 As someone who’s lived here since the early 1990s, I remember when tipping felt good – you left extra money because someone made your experience better, and they genuinely appreciated it.
 That positive exchange is worth preserving.

-What we have now in 2024 and 2025 is something different.
-It's tip screens at self-checkout, service charges with unclear destinations, and pressure tactics that make everyone uncomfortable.
+What we have now is something different.
+It’s tip screens at self-checkout, service charges with unclear destinations, and pressure tactics that make everyone uncomfortable.

 Until then, use your judgment.
 Be generous when service deserves it.
 Be honest when it doesn’t.
 Ask questions instead of assuming.
 And remember that behind every tip screen is a real person trying to make it work in one of the most expensive places in America.